rwhite35/js-bytes/README.md

    Traverse through a number set array of unknown size and structure to return only composite (three or more factors) numbers in a new array.
 The return array can be undefined (default), empty, or has one or more numbers.
 This method has a time complexity of O^1 or constant time.

 3. [outofsorts.js] (https://github.com/rwhite35/js-bytes/blob/master/outofsorts.js)<br />
-   Example of Insertion Sort algorithm for reordering a list of number having an unknown length and range.
-It builds on some of the traversing work in composite.js, but includes logic for handling different situations.
-Including chucking larger work into small work, sorting and merge data, and handling issues like undefined or empty values.
-WARN: works but hasn't been tested for production code.
-Regardless, example
+   Example of Insertion Sort algorithm for reordering a list of numbers and having an unknown length and range.
+Builds on some of the traversing work in composite.js, and includes logic for handling different use cases.
+Chucks larger work into small work, sorts and merges number data.
+Gracefully handles issues `undefined` or `empty` values.<br />
+   WARN: hasn't been stress tested NOT production ready.
+Be that as it may:

    - input: `11,1,21,3,4,32,103,7,4,56,2,12,2`
    - output: `103,56,32,21,12,11,7,4,3,2,1`

-   \*\* Duplicates removed, list in descending order, what more could you want?
+   \*\* Duplicates removed, list in descending order, what more could any 64 bit CPU ever ask for?

 Enjoy!